 The disadvantage is they don’t absorb bumps too.

 Run-flats have failed to get a foothold in the market, with just BMW making a significant dedication to the technology.
 Because of this, it might become an aftermarket thing, like after market sunroofs.

 Michelin managing partner Didier Miraton states the puncture proof tyres have big potential, particularly in southeast Asia with its rough roads.

-Self-repairing tyres have substantial attract automobile makers as they permit them to get rid of the extra tyre from their cars and trucks, saving weight, enhancing fuel performance and maximizing boot space.
+Self-repairing tyres have substantial attraction to automobile makers as they permit them to get rid of the extra tyre from their cars and trucks, saving weight, enhancing fuel performance and maximizing boot space, allowing them to add luxury features like sunroof installation.
 A variety of car makers – including Holden on its Commodore – have puncture repair packages as basic equipment in lieu of an extra tyre.

 Michelin approximates the removal of the extra tyre can save approximately 30 kilograms and maximize another 80 litres of boot area, along with reducing fuel usage and CO2 emissions.